-Just less than two years ago Pep Ventosa inspired me with his work.
-I was fascinated by his 'unique view on the world' through impressionist photography.
-Furthermore I discovered the photo impressionist blog by Stephen D'Agostino.
-Accordingly I wanted to try something similar with flowers.
+About 5 years ago Pep Ventosa inspired me with his work.
+I was fascinated by his 'unique view of the world' through impressionist photography.
+Furthermore, I discovered the photo impressionist blog by Stephen D'Agostino.
+Accordingly, I wanted to try something similar with flowers.
 So much so that my Still in Motion contemporary impressionist photography project began.

 Dancing in the Wind